 - While the tofu is pressing, start the rice: add the rice to a large mesh strainer and rinse it for 30 seconds, then add it to a large saucepan with the coconut milk.
 Bring the mixture to a boil, then cover and reduce to a simmer and simmer for approximately 20 minutes until the rice is cooked.

 - Meanwhile, cook the tofu.
 Place the pressed tofu onto a cutting board and slice it into cubes, then place the cubes into a plastic bag.
-Add 1 tbsp sweet chili sauce and 2 tbsp cornstarch, seal the bag, and shake to combine.
+Add 1 tablespoon sweet chili sauce and 2 tablespoon cornstarch, seal the bag, and shake to combine.

 - Heat oil in a large, nonstick skillet over medium-high, then pan-fry the tofu on all sides until crispy, about 4-5 minutes, stirring consistently.
 Once cooked, move the tofu to one side of the skillet, add the bok choy and sauté for 1 minute; remove from the heat.